Joel Rudman: Committees

-Political Positions
+Political positions

 Healthcare and COVID-19

-Rudman, a physician, has described himself as a "vaccine advocate," but has publicly advocated against vaccine requirements.
+Rudman has been transparent about being vaccinated against COVID while arguing against vaccine mandates and against masking mandates.
 Rudman has also criticized the closing of businesses and lockdowns related to the COVID-19 pandemic.
 His campaign website attests that closing of religious spaces for public health purposes is an infraction against the "freedom to worship as you choose."

 In a series of Tweets, Rudman has described COVID-19 as a biological weapon.

+Rudman sponsored the Protections of Medical Conscience Act (SB 1580/HB 1403), which was passed in the Florida Senate and House of Representatives in early 2023, later signed by Governor Ron DeSantis.
+The legislation, which allows healthcare providers and insurers the right to opt out of procedures that go against their conscience, has been criticized by local Democrats as being discriminatory towards LGBT people.
+Rudman has said, "There's nothing in this bill that legalizes discrimination", and explained that the bill is his "entire reason for being here in the Florida Legislature."

+In 2023, Representative Rudman publicly supported the idea of Medicaid expansion in Florida.

-Gun Rights
+Gun rights

-Rudman says he supports "unfettered Second Amendment rights" on his campaign website.
+Rudman supports "unfettered Second Amendment rights" on his campaign website.

+In 2023, he sponsored a bill repealing the statute that allowed unlimited time for background checks in Florida; the bill failed to pass.

-Navarre Incorporation
+Navarre incorporation

 Rudman is supportive of incorporating the unincorporated community of Navarre in Santa Rosa County.

-Public Safety
+Public safety

 Rudman believes that swifter use of the death penalty and funding of asylums would improve public safety.

-Electoral History
+Electoral history

 On August 23, 2022, Rudman won the Republican primary election against Mariya Calkins with 64% of the vote.
 Rudman faced a write-in candidate in the 2022 general election and won.

+Rudman resigned from the Florida House in November, 2024 to run for Congress in Florida's 1st Congressional District.
+He received less than 10% of the vote in the Republican primary.